 Because both scoring models take credit utilization, payment history and age of accounts into consideration, lenders will be able to see how your finances have been holding up over the last few years.
 A good credit score reflects that, so having good credit will increase your overall chance of approval and help you qualify for lower rates.

 There are lenders that offer loans to borrowers with fair or poor credit.
-However, these will have high rates that make monthly payments significantly more expensive.
-They may also be difficult to qualify for if you don’t meet other eligibility requirements set by the lender.
+However, these often have high rates, making monthly payments significantly more expensive.
+They may also be difficult to qualify for if you don’t meet the other eligibility requirements set by the lender.

 How to boost your credit score before applying

 • Avoid new accounts.
-If you can, hold off on applying for credit cards and other loans.
-While many lenders allow you to check your potential rates with only a soft check, a hard check will be done when you submit an application — and it will lower your score.
+Hold off on applying for credit cards and other loans if you can.
+While many lenders allow you to check your potential rates with only a soft check, a hard check will be done when you submit an application, which will lower your score.